-G - Provide housing that will meet local housing needs through the redevelopment of derelict and vacant land where possible and as such this Masterplan does not include any 'new' sites for housing, rather it focuses on redevelopment sites, sites that have planning permission and sites that have been allocated in the Adopted LDP.
+G - Provide housing that will meet local housing needs through the redevelopment of derelict and vacant land where possible flood risk, mean there is little land available that is acceptable for housing development.
+The lack of land means that meeting the housing demand in the Masterplan area is a significant issue.
+The reality is that sites in this are likely to be difficult to find and develop and as such this Masterplan does not include any 'new' sites for housing, rather it focuses on redevelopment sites, sites that have planning permission and sites that have been allocated in the Adopted LDP.